 Symantec’s Altiris Client Management Suite is a remote administration and support solution designed for medium businesses and enterprises.
-Goverlan’s Remote Administration Suite aims at the same administration and remote control market.
+Goverlan’s Remote Access Software solutions aim at the same administration and remote IT support market.
 Let’s take a look at the two products in comparison with each other.

 “Goverlan matches the feature set of Altiris from a configuration management perspective, is easier to use on a daily basis, and is significantly less complex—and it rings in at a lower price point, too.”

 Both Goverlan and Altiris operate from a standard Windows console applications and both have themes similar to Microsoft Office, so learning to navigate around the various functions and topic areas of both solutions is intuitive and simple.
 Altiris also has a web-based console available for administering networks from machines not running Windows.
 Both solutions install agents on the client nodes that will be managed in order to perform a deeper, more transparent profile of the hardware, software, and operating system on the endpoints.
 In my personal experience, while both solutions purport to offer automatic agent installation, I had trouble with installing the Altiris agents automatically and had to resort to manual agent installation much of the time.
 In contrast, the Goverlan agent automatically deployed successfully on each client I tested.

 Both products include a robust configuration management surface, and Goverlan and Altiris each offer a remote control solution so that desktops can be managed across the wire without having to get up and go to each station.
 The Altiris solution rides on top of Symantec’s ancient pcAnywhere technology, which I found to be somewhat sluggish.
 The Goverlan Remote Control tools worked well over a fast Internet connection and included more features for managing workstations with multiple monitors, administering multiple remote control sessions from a single console, and interacting directly with the user for help desk remediation situations.